jimburton/CI505/labs/DEV.md

 other software for distribution) and install the latest version of `cabal`.
-The default location for packages is `~/.cabal/bin`, where `~` is your home directory, e.g. `/home/ab123`.
+The default location for packages is `~/.cabal/bin`, where `~` is your home directory, e.g. on Linux it might be something like `/home/ab123`.
 So to run programs installed by `cabal` (such as the new version of it you just installed), you need to add this location to your `PATH` variable.
-This is a Linux environment variable containing a list of locations in the file system that Bash will look in when you type a command in to a terminal.
-You can check the current state of `PATH` like this:
+This is an environment variable containing a list of locations in the file system that Bash will look in when you type a command in to a terminal.
+On Linux you can check the current state of `PATH` like this:

 ```bash
 $ echo $PATH